Stop That Tank!: Treatment

-Although mainly focussed on the educational and training side of the film, Stop That Tank! contains strong anti-Nazi and anti-Hitler propaganda.
+Although mainly focused on the educational and training side of the film, Stop That Tank! contains strong anti-Nazi and anti-Hitler propaganda.
 Disney cartoonists reduce Hitler to a ridiculous and non-threatening laughing stock drawn as a bulbous, red nosed buffoon, whose tongue flaps and waves from his mouth with flushes of hot breath and saliva.
 He delivers a Nazi salute and cries "Heil!" to which five faceless and identical soldiers respond with a unanimous "Heil Hitler!"
 Hitler then begins a speech made up of a string of gibberish and nonsensical noises, punctuated by stereotypical German words such as "sauerkraut" and "schnitzel" which has to be subtitled for the audience to understand.

 In Hell, the Devil becomes the audience's translator for Hitler's screamed gibberish and tells the audience that Hitler is screaming, "It isn't fair, I'm being oppressed, and it's an outrage!"
 This representation of Hitler in hell takes a different approach than other cartoon shorts of the same nature from the war period.
 For example, in Frank Capra's Private Snafus "Spies", Hitler is presented as the Devil himself, a looming, evil figure leering over Private Snafu.
 In Disney's portrayal, the Devil is seen as not as a purely evil entity, but rather the calmer, sensible counterpart to Hitler's hysterical and nonsensical behaviour.
 From this, Disney has created a version of Hitler who is laughable and is perceived to be easily defeated in order to reassure and boost the confidence of the Canadian soldiers for whom the film is intended.

 The style and techniques of creating this tantrum-throwing, childish and incompetent Hitler character were being tested and experimented in early films such as Stop That Tank! and would be later developed in more prominent works such as Der Fuehrer’s Face (1943) and Education for Death (1943).
 Hitler's ridiculous nature is highlighted in his outlandish and exaggerated movement, which sees him bulging and sweeping across the top of his tank, and later writhing on the ground in Hell, unlike the later Disney anti-Nazi film, Der Fuhrer's Face.

 The vaunted Nazi weaponry are also ridiculed, with Nazi tanks depicted as rickety, with their different parts bouncing up and down and coming apart from one another.
 The tanks develop their own faces to enable them to show their personified terror at the great damage being inflicted on their armoured bodies when, in a frenzied, cowardly retreat, the tanks are almost falling apart in their efforts to run from the bullets of the Canadian Mk.1 rifles.